-- In the Domain Name System a domain-name belongs to a fixed IP address (e.g. www.m-lehrstuhl.de = 141.2.66.180). - Better solution: Dynamic DNS - Modification time: 15 minutes - Problem: applications resolve a name just once and do not query possible address changes thereafter.
+- In the Domain Name System a domain-name belongs to a fixed IP address (e.g. www.m-lehrstuhl.de = 141.2.66.180). - Changing these addresses requires an updatetime of several hours this is no usable solution. - Better solution: Dynamic DNS - Modification time: 15 minutes - Problem: applications resolve a name just once and do not query possible address changes thereafter.